MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 - Navigate to Apps -> App Manager.

-- Click on **New connected app**.
+- Select **New connected app**.

 - Complete the API section as follows:

     - Select the checkbox for **Enable Oauth Settings**.

-    - Specify the Callback URL as: *https://gcs.office.com/v1.0/admin/oauth/callback*
+    - Specify the Callback URL as: [https://gcs.office.com/v1.0/admin/oauth/callback](https://gcs.office.com/v1.0/admin/oauth/callback)

-    - Select these required Oauth scopes.
+    - Select these required OAuth scopes.

         - Access and manage your data (api)